 The Big Business Of Street Style Bait

 Angling to get your street style picture taken is an important piece of the blogger-industrial complex.
-Just ask Zanita Whittington.
+Just as Zanita Whittington.

 Advertisement